Adrienne von Tunzelmann: Personal life

 Von Tunzelmann is married to Peter McKinlay.
 She is the great-grandniece of pioneer explorer Nicholas von Tunzelmann.

 Honours and awards

 In 1977, von Tunzelmann received the Queen Elizabeth II Silver Jubilee Medal, and in 1993, she was awarded the New Zealand Suffrage Centennial Medal.
 In the 2016 Birthday Honours, she was appointed a Companion of the Queen's Service Order, for services to governance and the community.
+In 2024 she received a Distinguished Fellowship in Education from Te Whāre Wānanga o Awanuiārangi.